EricCousineau-TRI/drake_external/README.md

 ## Testing

-To quickly test this out:
+To quickly test this out with code:

 ```bash
 # Does not work under /tmp, use ~/tmp/${DATE}